msereniti/react-use-await/readme.md

 ## Migration from `react-promise-suspense`

-In most cases you don't need to do anything to migrate from `react-promise-suspense` to `use-await` (expect, surely imported package name replacement).
+In most cases you don't need to do anything to migrate from `react-promise-suspense` to `react-use-await` (expect, surely imported package name replacement).

 The only thing that changed in api without backward capability is that first argument of `useAwait` must persist between renders.